 Freedom of information

-The Victorian Freedom of Information Act 1982 gives you the right to apply for access to documents held by Parks Victoria.
-Prior to making a Freedom of Information (FOI) request, search to see if the information is already available online – from Parks Victoria or another organisation.
+The Victorian Freedom of Information Act 1982 gives you the right to request access to documents held by Parks Victoria.
+The right of access is subject to exceptions and exemptions necessary to protect essential public and private interests.
+Prior to making a Freedom of Information (FOI) request, please search to see if the information is already available online – from Parks Victoria or another organisation.

-Requests must be made in writing.
+Requests must be made in writing and you must provide enough information about the documents you are requesting to enable us to identify and locate relevant documents.
 Applications can be made by completing the FOI application form and either posting or emailing it to Parks Victoria.
 Payment of the application fee must be received by Parks Victoria before we will agree to process your application (unless a hardship application is approved).

 Level 10, 535 Bourke Street